rybaz/black-hat-nix/02-python-devshell/README.md

-# devshell demo
+# Lab 02: A Simple Python Devshell

-on a system with nix installed:
+On a system with nix installed:
 ```bash
 nix-shell shell.nix
 ```